Is the program safe?

 Will we travel every day on the expedition?

 You will be canoeing or backpacking most days of the expedition part of the program.
 This means that you have chances to see the lakes and rivers of the Adirondack State Park, develop your canoeing and backpacking skills, set up camps at different sites and become efficient travelers.
 You will canoe or backpack all your gear as you travel to different campsites.
-The groups travel approximately 5 miles a day; however, each itinerary is different.

 Where will we sleep?

 Most nights you will sleep in tents that are separated by gender.
-Under some circumstances you will spend the night in a lean-to or under a large tarp where males and females are separated.
+Under some circumstances, you will spend the night in a lean-to or under a large tarp where males and females are separated.

 Are there any showers?

 No, there is no running water while you are on the expedition.
 You may clean up in a stream, but soap can only be used 150 feet away from any lake, river, or stream.
-You will have plenty of opportunity to rinse off in the water.
+You will have plenty of opportunities to rinse off in the water.
 In addition to this, you can bring baby wipes and hand sanitizer with you on the expedition.
 You will be able to change into clean clothes before departing from the La Vida base camp on the final day of your trip.

 What is the solo experience?

 The solo is a unique chance to step back from the normal distractions of life and realize what is important to you, set goals for the future and realize what you are thankful for in your life.
 The solo also offers participants the chance to practice the classic disciplines of solitude, simplicity and silence as well as fasting and prayer.
-Participants are placed approximately 100 feet from each other and given the space to read, journal and spend time in nature while under the close supervision of the La Vida Sherpas.
+Participants are placed approximately 100 feet from each other and given the space to read, journal and spend time in nature while under the close supervision of the La Vida trip leaders.

 Do I have to fast on the solo?